nitmir/django-cas-server/README.rst

 ``django-cas-server`` comes with a federation mode.
 Then ``CAS_FEDERATE`` is ``True``, user are invited to choose an identity provider on the login page, then, they are redirected to the provider CAS to authenticate.
 This provider transmit to ``django-cas-server`` the user username and attributes.
-The user is now logged in on ``django-cas-server`` and can user services using ``django-cas-server`` as CAS.
+The user is now logged in on ``django-cas-server`` and can use services using ``django-cas-server`` as CAS.

 The list of allowed identity providers is defined using the ``CAS_FEDERATE_PROVIDERS`` parameter.